Sylchi/keystone-graphql-client/readme.md

 ## Usage

-For convinience it will take the API url from a GRAPHQL_API_URL enviroment variable.
+For convinience it will take the API url from a GRAPHQL_API_URL or NEXT_PUBLIC_GRAPHQL_API_URL enviroment variable.
 If that is set its just as simple as importing it and using it right away as you would use apollo client.

 Query: